MWest2020/SCHOOL-REST-API/README.md

 Node.js
 Express

+Applications:
+PostmanCanary

-The app is started by downloading all the files and by running the npm install and then npm start.
-Any modern browser should support the code used for this project.
+The app is started by downloading all the files and by running the ```npm install``` and then ```npm start```.
+Routs can be tested via PostmanCanary.
+Import the test schema provided for convenience.